Park's Ultimate Vegetable Garden Collection

 The key to successful seed-starting, particularly for beginners (but used by all the old hands here at Park, too!), is Park's amazing Bio Dome.
 There are dozens of seed-starters out there, but the Bio Dome is the tried-and-true favorite for big, perfect, healthy seedlings every time.
 And you can re-use it endlessly by purchasing refill bio sponges for every new crop.

 Using the Bio Dome is a snap -- in fact, it's so easy that it's perfect for children and those with accessibility or mobility issues.
 Just soak the bio sponges for a few minutes, then pop them into the planting block.
-Place one seed in the pre-drilled hole in each sponge, and cover with the clear plastic dome.
-You're done 'til seedlings emerge!
+Place one seed in the pre-drilled hole in each sponge, pour a little water into the green base tray, and cover with the clear plastic dome.
+Now all you have to do is wait 'til the seedlings emerge!

-When the seedlings have at least 2 sets of true leaves (the first set of leaves will wither and fall off), they're ready to be transplanted into your garden.
+When the seedlings have at least 2 sets of true leaves (the first 2 "leaves" are actually cotyledons and will wither and fall off; don't be alarmed!), they're ready to be transplanted into your garden.
 But don't go by the calendar -- use the weather forecast and your own good judgment!
 You'll want to wait until all trace of frost is past.
 Then you can plant the veggies in their new home and begin the exciting process of watching them grow, flower, and finally set fruit!

 Vegetable garden is easy, fun, and so rewarding.
 Share the gift of homegrown goodness with someone special!
-Give Park's Ultimate Vegetable Garden Kit, and make gardening a joint project!
+Give Park's Ultimate Vegetable Garden Collection, and make gardening a joint project!